-One of the harder filming locations to recognize in New Zealand is probably Kawarau Gorge near Queenstown on South Island.
-This is because in the movie the two colossal stone statues of the Argonath have been digitally added in.
+One of the harder filming locations to recognize in New Zealand is probably Kawarau Gorge near Queenstown on the South Island.
+This is because the two colossal stone statues of the Argonath were digitally added in.
 Still, it is indeed the Kawarau River and Gorge used for this spot along the Anduin River by the Pillars of the Kings.
-Nearby you’ll also find the Kawarau Gorge Suspension Bridge, a popular spot for bungee jumping.
+Nearby, you’ll also find the Kawarau Gorge Suspension Bridge, a popular spot for bungee jumping.

 15. Ben Ohau Station

-Lord of the Rings had plenty of epic battles in it, but the biggest spectacle has to be the Battle of Pelennor Fields outside the city of Minas Tirith in Return of the King.
-It makes sense then that this massive confrontation on wide-open fields of grass was filmed at Beh Ohau Sheep Station near the town of Twizel, the kind of place where you’ll find plenty of open space.
+The Lord of the Rings had plenty of epic battles in it, but the biggest spectacle has to be the Battle of Pelennor Fields outside the city of Minas Tirith in The Return of the King.
+It makes sense, then, that this massive confrontation on wide-open fields of grass was filmed at Beh Ohau Sheep Station near the town of Twizel.
 It’s important to note that this sheep station is private land, but tours can be arranged in Twizel.

 Bonus: Weta Cave & Workshop

-Although it’s not a filming location in the same sense as the other destinations on this list, it’d be wrong to leave the incredible WETA Cave off this list.
-Located in Wellington, this is the headquarters of WETA Workshop, the people behind the state-of-the-art special effects and props used in The Lord of the Rings movies.
-Visiting the WETA Cave you’ll see life-sized sculptures and showcases full of props and a free documentary on what goes on behind-the-scenes with their work.
+Although it’s not a filming location in the same sense as the other destinations on this list, it would be wrong to leave off the incredible Weta Cave.
+Located in Wellington, this is the headquarters of the Weta Workshop, the people behind the state-of-the-art special effects and props used in The Lord of the Rings.
+Here you’ll see life-sized sculptures and showcases full of props and a free documentary on what goes on behind the scenes with their work.